guowh1999/BIND/Figs/README.md

-The Figs.R is all code for creating figure of BIND.
+The Figs.R is all code for creating figure in the BIND paper.